LewisHaley/stb-tester.com/introduction.rst

 Even the TV signal into the set-top box can be controlled via the GStreamer
 pipeline: We are writing a `GStreamer element for DekTec DVB modulators`_.

-stb-tester's image matching is handled by a GStreamer `templatematch` element that is a thin wrapper around the `OpenCV`_ computer vision library.
+stb-tester's image matching uses the `OpenCV`_ computer vision library.

 stb-tester's image matching isn't quite real-time: on our hardware it manages 5-6 frames per second. stb-tester uses a GStreamer `queue` element that can be